At Google I/O 2026, Google turned Search into its most important AI platform.

 Search Agents are the true beginning of the agentic era

-The most important announcement in the keynote may, however, be something else: the introduction of Search Agents.
+The most important announcement in the keynote may, however, be a different one, the introduction of Search Agents.

 Google announced the arrival of persistent AI agents capable of continuously monitoring the web in the background, gathering information, synthesizing it, and notifying the user when specific conditions are met.